paven/git-training/git2/excercises.md

 ```

 ### deep stuf - meta git
-This is an extra exercises if you have extra time.
+This is an extra exercise if you have extra time.
-It might be a litle to hard... try not to be bother with it.
+It might be a little hard, but don't let that stop you from trying.
 __If the standard exercise seams to easy start here.__

-If you did not do meta git in exercise 1 you have to start with the setup step from that.
+If you did not do meta git in exercise 1 you have to start with the setup step from that one.

-then do excersise 4 doing "check .git" after each part.
+Then do excerise 4, doing "check .git" after each part.

 ----
 ## Exercise 5